 ACM members are encouraged to develop their side projects!
-If you need help on brainstorming, programming or actually anything related to your project, come to our dev team meetings every other Saturday!
+If you need help on brainstorming, programming or actually anything related to your project, please talk to our officers!

 Below list the most successful projects created by our ACM members.
 If you have a project that you believe are suitable to be on this list, contact us!